Moogamouth/Yukikaki/README.md

 Optional.
 Default is true.
 If false, starts crawling in headful mode.

-#### options.userAgent
-`String`

-Optional.
-Sets the user agent for robots.txt.

-#### options.robotsNeutral

-`Bool`

-Optional.
-Default is true.
-Determines whether to crawl pages that are neutral according to robots.txt.

 ### .scrape(options)
-Scrapes data from webpages according to `options`.
+Scrapes data from webpages according to `options` and runs `options.func` on every webpage it crawls.
+You can use these properties or add your own properties for use by `options.func`.

 #### options.url
 `String`